At a Glance

 The best part for billers is that as RPA technology has developed over time, it has become more affordable and accessible.

-To see how RPA can really make a difference for medical billers, here are the top 5 benefits of investing in automation technology.
+To see how RPA can really make a difference for medical billers, read on for the top 5 benefits of investing in automation technology.

 1. Reduce expenses

 “Even a small billing company can see hundreds of hours of effort avoided through the implementation of multiple RPA workflow streams.
-While RPA will not replace your staff, it can eliminate hours and hours of tedious work, freeing your team to tackle more complex analytical tasks or take on more clients,” Brian Cafferty, vice president of RPA development Tebra said.
+While RPA will not replace your staff, it can eliminate hours and hours of tedious work, freeing your team to tackle more complex analytical tasks or take on more clients,” Brian Cafferty, vice president of RPA development at Tebra, explained.

 “While RPA will not replace your staff, it can eliminate hours and hours of tedious work, freeing your team to tackle more complex analytical tasks or take on more clients. ”